-The following three courses (three credits each) provide students with practical applications for business leadership in the areas of marketing, accounting, and financial management.
+The following four courses (three credits each) provide students with practical applications for business leadership in the areas of marketing, accounting, and financial management.
 Applying our analytical, problem-solving approach to business education, the courses in this area ensure comprehensiveness in the program of studies, expose the student to these areas at a more sophisticated level than most traditional MBA programs, and supply a conceptual framework for the analysis of management decision making.

 *Those students who wish to design their own specialization may select the General Business Administration area.
 One must choose any three courses in the 700 level of the program.
 This option provides the most flexibility in creating an MBA program tailored to a student’s interests.